willdurand/willdurand.github.io/_posts/2014-12-17-elasticsearch-logstash-kibana-with-docker.md

 _host_ folder as a volume for the configuration files), you should probably extend it to add your own configuration so that you can get rid of this mapping to a _host_ folder.
 This is one of the Docker best practices.
-Last but not least, Elasticsearch's data are located into `/data`.
+Last but not least, Elasticsearch's data is located into `/data`.
 I recommend that you use a [data-only container](https://docs.docker.com/userguide/dockervolumes/) [to persist these data](http://www.tech-d.net/2013/12/16/persistent-volumes-with-docker-container-as-volume-pattern/).